Critical Points in Quantum Generative Models: Details of the Numerical Simulations

-Here we give further details on the numerical simulations performed in Sec.~\ref{sec:numerics}.
-We performed all simulations via Qiskit~\cite{Qiskit}, and used standard gradient descent (via the method of finite differences) to optimize the loss function
+We now give further details on the numerical simulations performed in Sec.~\ref{sec:numerics}.
+We performed all simulations via Qiskit~\citep{Qiskit}, and used standard gradient descent (via the method of finite differences) to optimize the VQA loss function